-The Rev. Dr. Rita Nakashima Brock, a nationally known scholar on the power of Christian ministry to veterans as they return from war, will deliver the Jennie Cutler Shumate Lecture on Christian Ministry at Lynchburg College on March 23.
+The Rev. Dr. Rita Nakashima Brock, a nationally known scholar on the power of Christian ministry to veterans as they return from war, will deliver the Jennie Cutler Shumate Lecture on Christian Ministry at University of Lynchburg on March 23.

 Her talk, titled “The Role of Religion in Understanding Recovery from Moral Injury after War and Police Violence,” will help ministers, congregation members, and the families of veterans to assist in healing the spiritual and emotional wounds of battle.
 The lecture will be held in Snidow Chapel at 7:30 p.m.
 The event is free and open to the public.